saichalla73/Restaurant-Recommendation-System/README.md

 - `restaurant_recommendation.py`: Contains the Python script for restaurant recommendation.
 - `test_recommendation.py: It Contains Test Cases
 - `README.md`: This file, providing instructions and information about the script.
+- `Test cases`:I have added a file of screenshots with the test cases in a zip file.
+Please download and have a look.

 ## Functions Used: